-We have defined a snorkeling level (beginner, intermediate or advanced) for each spot published on the website.
-These levels are based on different parameters, as water depth, currents, waves, water entrance and potential hazards.
+We have set a snorkeling level (beginner, intermediate, or advanced) for each spot published on the website.
+These levels are based on different parameters, as water depth, currents, waves, water entrance, and potential hazards.
+You can check below the criteria we use to define the level of a snorkeling spot:

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.